Connecting to prior knowledge

 • What is the author’s purpose for writing a book called Baby Business?

-Following on from this discussion, the teacher should provide information to the class about the length of time that Aboriginal peoples’ culture has thrived in Australia (over 60 thousand years) and connect the idea of history with tradition.
+Following on from this discussion, provide information about the length of time that First Nations cultures have thrived in Australia (more than 60,000 years) and connect the idea of history with tradition.

-Also discuss connection to country and the importance of acknowledging country.
-Ask a student to deliver an acknowledgement of country for the land on which the discussion is taking place.
+Also discuss connection to Country and the importance of acknowledging Country.
+Ask a student to deliver an acknowledgment of Country for the land on which the discussion is taking place.

 Exploring the text in context of our community, school and ‘me’